BioimageAnalysis/tracking-cell-migration/README.md

 # Tracking cell migration

 The goal of this project is to understand the rules governing cell migration.
+This code identifies and tracks fluorescently-labeled cell nuclei captured using the Revvity (formerly Perkin Elmer) Opera Phenix imager.
+The project is a collaboration between the Liu lab, the Bortz lab, and the BioFrontiers Bioimage Analysis Group.

 ## Algorithm description